Blue yodeling: Present

 In modern country music, yodeling practically no longer plays a role.
-Those responsible attach great importance to progressiveness and avoid any echoes of their former "hillbilly image".
+Those responsible attach great importance to progressiveness and avoid any echoes of their former 'hillbilly image'.
 However, there are exceptions.
-In 1998, the band The Wilkinsons reached number 45 in the US country charts with The Yodelin' Blues.
-Blue yodeling came to the attention of a wider public again in 2000, when a remake of Jimmie Rodgers' In the Jailhouse Now was released on the soundtrack to the film O Brother, Where Art Thou? - A Mississippi Odyssey|O Brother, Where Art Thou?
-In 2006, child star Taylor Ware caused a sensation when she made it into the top 5 of the America's Got Talent talent show with her jodelling songs.
-Occasionally, voice breaking is still used as an effect, for example in LeAnn Rimes's first hit Blue (1996) or Steve Holly's Blue Moon (2000).
+In 1998, the band the Wilkinsons reached number 45 in the US country chart with "The Yodelin' Blues".
+Blue yodeling came to the attention of a wider public again in 2000, when a remake of Jimmie Rodgers' "In the Jailhouse Now" was released on the soundtrack to the film O Brother, Where Art Thou?
+In 2006, child star Taylor Ware caused a sensation when she made it into the top 5 of the America's Got Talent show with her jodelling songs.
+Occasionally, voice breaking is still used as an effect, for example in LeAnn Rimes's first hit "Blue" (1996) or Steve Holy's "Blue Moon" (2000).
 Dwight Yoakam also tends to break his voice, i.e. a strong but artful croak that always carries the hint of a sad yodel.
 The situation is different in the field of traditional and alternative country music.
 Artists such as Don Walser, Ed Burleson or Jason Eklund, who died in 2006, also used yodeling to clearly oppose the pop development in Nashville-style country music.
-Blue yodeling thus became an expression of clear protest against commercial structures as early as the mid-1990s: yodeling is practically unthinkable in commercial, radio-oriented New Country.
+Blue yodeling thus became an expression of clear protest against commercial structures as early as the mid-1990s: yodeling is practically unthinkable in commercial, radio-oriented new country.
 Wylie Gustafson from the group Wylie & the Wild West even wrote a textbook: How to Yodel: Lessons to Tickle Your Tonsils.
 Small yodeling courses are regularly held at the band's gigs, where Wylie teaches the audience the basics and encourages them to yodel.

 There is also a constant interest in the old recordings, which is reflected in scientific publications and a large number of relevant samplers, some of which use the term "Country Yodel".

-Western Music
+Western music

 Yodelling is still very widespread in the field of Western music to this day, although the style there differs greatly from blue yodelling.
 Although many important representatives of the genre cite Jimmie Rodgers as a role model, their yodeling interludes are far more sophisticated and extravagant.
 They also lack the blues elements.

-The Canadian singer Wilf Carter, better known in the USA as "Montana Slim", acted as a kind of interface between these two worlds.
+The Canadian singer Wilf Carter, better known in the US as "Montana Slim", acted as a kind of interface between these two worlds.
 Around 1915, as a child on a cattle drive, he saw a Swiss artist called "The Yodeling Fool" in a show and was bitten by the yodeling bug.
 During his long career, he recorded mainly cowboy material alongside hillbilly and hobo songs and developed his own yodeling style, known as "three-in-one" or "echo yodeling".